a-bentofreire/abeamer/docs/sources-dev/dev-guidelines.md

 - D05.
 ABeamer must have as complete as possible information regarding types and interfaces for any end-user who uses TypeScript.
 - D06.
 Except for any specific gallery example, any developer **must** be able to any operation offline, including coding, testing, building and documenting.
 - D07.
 The web browser library must have absolute minimum dependencies and these must be included in the installation.
 - D08.
-Both the server agent and command line can only require: `nodejs`, `ffmpeg` and a server such as `puppeteer`.
+Both the render server agent and command line can only require: `nodejs`, `ffmpeg` and a server such as `puppeteer`.

 # Code Formating Rules